-- Start the day with the Baldwin Street challenge, walk to the top of the world’s steepest street and make sure to get the photographic evidence!
+- Start the day with the Baldwin Street challenge.
+Hike up one of the world’s steepest streets and make sure to get the photographic evidence!

 - Pick up lunch supplies from Beam Me Up Bagels before stopping in at the Dunedin Botanic Gardens.
 A wonderful place for kids and adults alike, explore the hidden reaches and discovery the aviary on the hill, feed the ducks with the free food supplied at the visitors centre, warm up in the Edwardian era Winter Garden or stroll amongst the lush year-round greenery.
 The Croque-o-dile café is another family friendly refreshment spot, conveniently located within the gardens.

 - The Royal Albatross Centre provides exciting tours to see Albatross chicks and Korora Little Blue Penguins.
-If you are in Dunedin between 6-21 July 2019 the Enchanted Dunedin Festival provides your family with specially priced access to these activities.
 Book ahead for a 30 minute Royal Albatross Centre Express tour to see Albatross chicks.
 Then at dusk, join a ‘family special’ tour to see Korora, the little Blue Penguin, the world’s smallest penguin, in their natural habitat ‑ scurrying up to their cliff-face burrows at Pilots Beach.